WillCZhang/SmartAlarmProject/README.md

 # SmartAlarmProject

-This is an Android alarm system, which rings can be turned off only when the user reads a reading material and achieves a certain accuracy.
+This is an Android alarm system, whereby rings can be turned off only when the user reads reading materials and achieves a certain accuracy.

 The application is still under developing.
 The backend system is functional, but we need working on UI design.